trufflesuite/truffle/packages/truffle/docs/getting_started/console.md

 # Background

 Sometimes it's nice to work with your contracts interactively for testing and debugging purposes, or for executing transactions by hand.
-Truffle provides you an easy way to do this, with your contracts available and ready to use.
+Truffle provides you an easy way to do this via an interactive console, with your contracts available and ready to use.

 # Command